-Appdome is a full featured mobile integration platform.
+Appdome is a full-featured mobile integration platform.
 Within Context™, Appdome users can brand the app, including adding a favicon to denote the new service added to the app.

 For more information on the range of options available in Context™, please read this knowledge base article.

-In order to deploy an Appdome-Fused app, it must be signed.
+In order to deploy an Appdome-Built app, it must be signed.
 Signing iOS apps and Signing Android apps are easy using Appdome.
 Alternatively, you can use Private Signing, download your unsigned app and sign locally using your own signing methods.

-Once you have signed your Appdome-Fused app, you can download to deploy it using your distribution method of choice.
-For more information on deploying your Appdome-Fused apps, please read this knowledge base.
+Once you have signed your Appdome-Built app, you can download to deploy it using your distribution method of choice.
+For more information on deploying your Appdome-Built apps, please read this knowledge base.

 That is it – Enjoy Appdome for Microsoft Azure AD Application Proxy access in your app!

 More information on Microsoft Azure AD Application Proxy can be found here.

 If you have any questions, please send them our way at email@example.com or via the chat window on the Appdome platform.